Jupita-io/kotlin/README.md

 Error codes thrown are 401 when the token is incorrect.

 ## Libraries
 Use Step 1 and 2 so that the Jupita Android SDK is available within the scope of the project.
-Currently the Jupita Android SDK is dependent on volley 1.2.1 and takes the permission of the internet as soon as the SDK is added as a dependency.
+Currently the Jupita Android SDK is dependent on volley 1.2.1 and takes the permission of the web as soon as the SDK is added as a dependency.

 ## Classes
 The available product under the Kotlin SDK is Jupita.
-The Jupita Kotlin version cannot be constructed directly using the public constructor.
-Use the Jupita.Builder class to build the product.
+Jupita can be constructed directly using the public constructor but it is highly recommended to use the Jupita.Builder class to build the product.
+This will ensure that mistakes are not made while building Jupita.

 ```
 val token = "your-token"